red-hara/red-hara/README.md

 ### Hi there!
-My name is Hara Red, welcome to my huble github page.
+My name is Hara Red, welcome to my humble github page.

 Most of my research is private work, but you can see some results here.